Understanding order days and order day cuttoffs

 • Strict: Best if you only fulfill orders on the order day

-Understanding oder day strictness
+Understanding order day strictness

 Flexible order day strictness